 The rock hard exterior will not be an indicator of the fruits readiness nor will its green color.
 You will know when to harvest this squash when the maturation date of between 100-120 days has passed.
 In fact, the best way to tell if the squash is ripe is to wait until the vines begin to die.

 Cut the fruit off the vine, leaving two inches attached to the hubbard.
 Leave the vine remnant on the squash to cure for 10 days to two weeks, which will help to sweeten the flesh and harden the shell for longer storage.

 Hubbard Squash Care and Storage

 Proper hubbard squash care will extend the life of this fruit allowing for storage up to 6 months.
 The hubbard will continue to ripen after picking, so do not store near apples, which give off ethylene gas and will hasten ripening and shorten storage time.

 Store this winter squash between 50-55 F. (10-13 C.) at a relative humidity of 70 percent.
-Leave at least 2 to 4 inches of stem on each squash when you put it into storage.
+Leave at least 2 to 4 inches (5 to 10 cm.) of stem on each squash when you put it into storage.
 Prior to storage, wipe the squash off with a weak bleach solution of six parts water to one part bleach to prevent rot and extend shelf life.